yangll0620/NMRCNWBStandardization/docs/installation.rst

 		.. _TDTMatlabSDK: https://www.tdt.com/support/examples/TDTMatlabSDK.zip

 	#.
-Extrac the zip files into /util/ folder
+Extrac the zip files into folder toolbox/

+	#. add TDTMatlabSDK path and its subpath to matlab